Daksh/couchapp-port/port.md

 ### Generating the couchapp
 Using `couchapp generate` command you will be able to generate the structure of a couchapp:
-`couchapp generate appname`
+`couchapp generate test2`

-In this case I will generate the app *"test2"*
+In this case I will generate the app called *"test2"*

 ![generate](http://people.sugarlabs.org/ignacio/generate.png)